 Abnormal antibodies

-Most patients with myasthenia gravis develop antibodies to acetylcholine receptors (AChRs); these antibodies bind to AChRs on the postsynaptic membrane at the neuromuscular junction and interrupt neuromuscular transmission.
-About 10 to 20% of patients with generalized myasthenia have no antibodies to acetylcholine receptors (AChR) in serum.
-Up to 70% of these AChR antibody‒negative patients have antibodies to muscle-specific receptor tyrosine kinase (MuSK), a surface membrane enzyme that helps AChR molecules aggregate during development of the neuromuscular junction (3).
-However, anti-MuSK antibodies do not occur in most patients with AChR antibodies or with isolated ocular myasthenia.
+Most patients with myasthenia gravis develop antibodies to acetylcholine receptors (AChRs); these antibodies bind to AChRs on the postsynaptic membrane at the neuromuscular junction and disrupt neuromuscular transmission.
+About 85% of patients with generalized myasthenia gravis have antibodies to acetylcholine receptors (AChR) (3); 30 to 60% of these AChR antibody‒negative patients (and 5 to 8 % of all patients with myasthenia) have antibodies to muscle-specific receptor tyrosine kinase (MuSK), a surface membrane enzyme that helps AChR molecules aggregate during development of the neuromuscular junction (3).

-The clinical significance of anti-MuSK antibodies is still under study, but patients with these antibodies are much less likely to have thymic hyperplasia or a thymoma, may be less responsive to anticholinesterase medications, and may require more aggressive early immunotherapy than patients who have AChR antibodies.
+Patients with anti-MuSK antibodies are less likely to have thymic hyperplasia or a thymoma, may be less responsive to anticholinesterase medications, may require more aggressive early immunotherapy than patients who have AChR antibodies, and are more likely to present with bulbar rather than ocular weakness

 Uncommon forms